Skip to main content

 yield chunk

-You can create text embedding predictors compatible with Muna’s openai.embeddings.create interface.
+You can compile text embedding models compatible with Muna’s openai.embeddings.create interface.

 1